UFC Internship Summer/Spring 2025 Program | Apply Now

 Ultimate Fighting Championship, more popularly known as UFC, has become a household name in the world of combat sports since its creation in 1993.
 UFC events feature top-ranked fighters from around the world in fight week competing against each other in international events.
 The organization has been responsible for bringing some of the greatest talents to the limelight over the years.

 From legends like Randy Couture and Anderson Silva to current stars such as Conor McGregor and Jon Jones, UFC has consistently produced unforgettable moments for fans worldwide.
 The promotion success of this American mixed martial arts promotion company can be credited to its ability to showcase high-quality fights that appeal to both hardcore combat sports enthusiasts and casual viewers alike.
-Based in Las Vegas, Nevada, it is owned by Endeavor Group Holdings and Dana White is its President.
+Based in Las Vegas, Nevada, it is owned by Endeavor Group Holdings, and Dana White is its President.

-Types of UFC Internships (Choose Your Fighter)
+Types of Internships

 The UFC isn’t just about fighters and title belts.
 Behind the scenes, there are entire teams managing events, marketing fights, creating digital content, handling sponsorships, and so much more.
 And guess what?
 You can be part of that action!
 Here are the main types of internships the UFC offers: